Devon Windsor Rocks A Plunging White Swimsuit In The Ocean With A Horse

 Devon’s white one-piece also perfectly showcased her seriously slim middle with a waist belt wrapped around the smallest part of her torso and a metallic fastening sitting just above her bellybutton.

-The gorgeous 25-year-old supermodel had her blond hair scraped back and away from her face.
-She also opted to keep the accessories to a minimum, gong sans necklaces or bracelets as she let her fashion forward statement bathing suit do all the talking.
+The gorgeous 25-year-old supermodel had her blond hair slicked back and away from her face.
+She also opted to keep the accessories to a minimum, gong sans necklaces or bracelets as she let her fashion-forward statement bathing suit do all the talking.

 In the comments section, fans left praise for the gorgeous supermodel.